matrix-org/sytest/docker/README.md

 The following environment variables can be set with `-e` to control the test run:

- * `SYTEST_BRANCH`: controls which branch of synapse or dendrite we fetch when  `/src` is missing.
-If omitted or if that branch doesn't exist, we'll fetch the  appropriate development branch.
  * `POSTGRES`: set non-empty to test against a PostgreSQL database instead of sqlite.
  * `WORKERS`: set non-empty to test a worker-mode deployment rather than a monolith.
 Requires `POSTGRES`.